Advantages of Forming an LLC

 LLC stands for legal liability company, and it is the preferred form of business organization for small companies.
 Not only does forming a private limited company provide tax benefits, but it protects the owners from business liabilities.

-Following are several reasons why an LLC may be the best entity for your business:
+Following are several reasons why an LLC may be the best entity:

 - • Reduced liability for owners:If you are operating as a sole proprietorship or a simple partnership, in the eyes of the law, you and your business are legally the same person, meaning your business debts are considered to be your personal debts, putting your personal assets at risk.
 An LLC is legally separate from its owners and is responsible for its own debts and obligations, meaning personal assets like your home and bank account cannot be used to satisfy business debts.